miky-kr5/MDCVis/STYLE.md

     object = getObject( 0 );

-This could be meant as a call to get a random animation, but the compiler would interpret it as a call to get one by index.
+This could be meant as a call to get a random object, but the compiler would interpret it as a call to get one by index.

 Overloading functions for the sake of adding ‘const’ accessible function is allowable: